-There are four common ingredients found in sunscreen which are shown to be very harmful.
-These ingredients have been found to bleach and kill coral reefs even at low concentrations:
+There common ingredients I listed above are often used in sunscreen have been shown to be very harmful and have been found to bleach and kill coral reefs even at low concentrations:

 They disrupt the corals reproduction and ultimately lead to it’s bleaching.
-The destruction of these corals can have a massive effect on the organisms that rely on it for shelter and food.
+The destruction of these corals can have a massive effect on the organisms and marine life that rely on it for shelter and food.

 Here are the key points that you need to consider when purchasing reef friendly alternatives:

-- Lotion Vs Spray – Always go for lotions/creams as opposed to the spray on sunscreen.
+- Lotion Vs Spray – Always go for lotions/creams as opposed to the spray on type of sunscreen.
 Spray on sunscreen tends to get everywhere (a lot of the time not even on your skin).
-Quite a lot of it will therefore end up in the sand and then inevitably, in the sea.
+Quite a lot of it will therefore end up in the sand and then inevitably, in the ocean.